-The college will record student absences.
-Students leaving early or returning later on Mondays or Fridays for medical appointments will need to provide evidence of the appointment otherwise it will be considered an 'unauthorised absence'.
-Students who are absent for three days or more are requested to provide a doctor's certificate to the college.
-When work is missed it is the student's responsibility to find out and catch up on his/her requirements.
+The College records all absences as it must keep accurate daily attendance records for all students.
+Students leaving early or returning late on Mondays or Fridays for medical appointments should provide reasonable evidence of the appointment otherwise it may be considered an 'unauthorised absence'.
+When work is missed it is the student's responsibility to find out and catch up on their requirements.